Inspection audit trails

 A sales audit verifies the relationship between sales of organic product(s) and the income from the sales over a specific period of time.
 It verifies the quantity of product sold in comparison with the quantity produced and income received.

-A trace-back audit verifies that your records are sufficient to track organic products from the time of possession until departure from your facility.
-It examines that your records about the production of a specific lot of a finished product or invoice of a product sold match.
+A trace-back audit verifies that your records are sufficient to track organic products from the time of possession until departure from your operation.
+It examines that your records about the production of a specific lot of a finished crop/product or invoice of a crop/product sold match.

-A mass balance audit verifies that the organic ingredients purchased and used by the operation were sufficient in quantity to produce the organic products that were sold.
+A mass balance audit verifies that the organic ingredients/inputs purchased and used by the operation were sufficient in quantity to produce the organic crops/products that were sold.

 What if I have organic and non-organic production?